Australia to buy eight Boeing Poseidon spy planes for $3.6 billion

 ($1 = 1.1134 Australian dollars)

-(Additional reporting by Siva Govindasamy in Singapore and Andrea Shalal in Huntsville, Alabama; Editing by Edwina Gibbs)
+(Additional reporting by Siva Govindasamy in Singapore and Andrea Shalal in Huntsville, Alabama; Editing by Edwina Gibbs and Mohammad Zargham)